 Change is in the air

 Plastics has been a widely accepted and welcomed solution for packaging and other domestic/industrial uses, however, things have changed due to new environmental laws and regulations, public concerns as well as environmental awareness that are pushing for new products.
-Plastics are made from chemical materials, which have an oil-based origin (chemicals used on the production of these bags pose a danger to the environment as these chemicals are toxic and take decades to break down.
+Plastics are made from chemical materials, which have an oil-based origin (chemicals used on the production of these bags pose a danger to the environment and public health as these chemicals are toxic and take decades to break down.
 Nowadays, the trend is to go for a single-use and short life biodegradable plastic bags.

 Biodegradable and degradable plastics could be good alternative to conventional plastic bags.
 Nowadays, there are a variety of biodegradable and degradable plastic bags.

 Biodegradable plastic bags are made from organic materials (plants-starch-tissues-wood).
 It is popular for food packaging and in the right conditions, it naturally break down.
 It takes 12 weeks to compost and fully biodegrade with 6 months.

 The degradable plastic bags known as (OXO) made from petroleum products with additives to accelerate their breakdown to oxygen in the presence of special conditions and this type of plastic bags are recyclable but cannot be composted.

 Time is really an issue with normal plastics but biodegradables take less time to breakdown in the environment and easy to be recycled.
 Biodegradables are environmentally friendly products due to their materials and manufacture process (few and harmful greenhouse gas emissions/and require less energy to be produced and recycled).
 It has helps in reducing the use of petroleum-based materials and thus saving oil.